hansmarc/Otis/Readme.md

 >**Table structure editor :**
 - Create a new structure.
-- Modify a structure in the ‘Inspector’ of the opened file.
+- Modify a structure in the â€˜Inspectorâ€™ of the opened file.
 - Import a existing table structure to create a new table.
 - Support for all field types included **Extended** field types.